Skip to main content

 Last updated after reviewing:

-• Slovenia tourist police contact updates & emergency service protocols (2026)
+• Slovenia universal emergency number 112 & tourist police contact verification (2026)

-• Schengen travel insurance minimum coverage revisions for Indian passport holders
+• Schengen travel insurance minimum coverage requirements for Indian applicants

 Slovenia Safety Overview for Indian Travelers